An out of the ordinary weekend in Whanganui

 Lazer Overload

-Located deep in Brunswick is Whanganui's only outdoor lazer tag facility.
-Lazer Overload provides a unique experience amongst a forest of lofty pines, 20 minutes from Whanganui's centre.
+Located deep in Brunswick is Whanganui's only outdoor laser tag facility.
+Lazer Overload provides an experience among a forest of lofty pines, 20 minutes from Whanganui.

-With high quality lazer tag equiptment and DIY structures to take shelter in, Lazer Overload provides a fun outing for the whole family.
+With laser tag equipment and DIY structures to take shelter in, Lazer Overload provides a fun outing for the whole family.

 Westmere Lake Loop

-Located on Rapanui Road approaching Bason Botanic Gardens, Westmere Lake is a designated wildlife refuge which includes a nine hectare lake nestled in 20 hectares of bush and tracks.
+Located on Rapanui Rd approaching Bason Botanic Gardens, Westmere Lake is a designated wildlife refuge that includes a nine-hectare lake nestled in 20 hectares of bush and tracks.

 Thistle Sweet Shop